-A military veteran mom chased down a man who flashed her, but he got away because no one would help
+A military veteran mom says she chased down a man who flashed her, but he got away because no one would help

 Multiple passersby ignored her pleas for help

-When she finally caught up to him and detained him by holding him by the arms, he told her, "it was unintentional."
+When she finally caught up to the man and detained him by holding him by the arms, she says he told her, "it was unintentional."

 Polansky said she asked at least four passersby to call 911, but they ignored her.
 She said she even made eye-to-eye contact with one biker, asking him to call 911.

-Note: This story was updated.